Previous versions and discussions:

 - Be available for review and comment for at least 5 days, and

-- Receive input from at least 5 stewards.
+- Receive input from at least 5 stewards not connected to or working with the proposal/workstream

 A proposal that does not meet the requirements for formatting, required information, length of review, or input from stewards will be removed from Snapshot voting if an attempt is made to hold a vote.

-Once a proposal has completed Proposal Discussion, a formal vote can take place.
+Once a proposal has completed Proposal Discussion (outlined above), a formal vote can take place.

-- On-chain voting or “hard voting” is required in addition to Snapshot voting for proposals that would move GTC from the DAO or make other key changes to the structure of the DAO.
+- On-chain voting is required in addition to Snapshot voting for proposals that would move GTC from the DAO treasury or make other key changes to the structure of the DAO.
 Gitcoin will be using Tally to upload on-chain proposals.

 In both off-chain and on-chain votes, voting power is directly proportional to the amount of GTC a user holds or has delegated to them.

-IMPORTANT : Snapshot will be used for final decision making on any proposal that does not require moving funds from the treasury.
+IMPORTANT : Snapshot will be used for final decision making on any proposal that does not require moving funds from the treasury or involves technical (ie. smart contract) changes to the DAO.

 Conflicting proposals are proposals that are active at the same time and address the same issue.